-Most of the digital marketers doing the Job well, but they are lagging in the reporting and result tracking activities.
+Most of digital marketers doing their job well, but they are lagging in reporting and result-tracking activities.
 Let me provide, some key factors to consider as you measure your site’s SEO performance.

-There are more tools available in the market for checking your keyword rankings for your targeting country.
+There are more tools available in the market for checking your keyword rankings for your target country.

 After the months of your SEO efforts, you must compare the targeting keywords in previous positions with new positions.
 Then you can get to know about your SEO efforts.
 Hopefully, it will give better results, otherwise, you must change your plan.
 Anyway, before doing any SEO efforts, consult your plan with the SEO experts who is very much experienced in getting the positive results.